juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 "Still...
 It's- It's not the place to eat," Shay-Hade murmured.

-"Even if the library is empty, you maintain silence.
+"You see, even if the library is empty you maintain silence.
 It is a matter of principle.
 You respect the ambience for the purpose the location is built for.
 The clinic is meant to help those unwell to recuperate.
 Even if it is empty, we need to respect the sanctity of the establishment," the girl lectured.

-"It's a pretty bad one," Rianna cut in, gesturing at Kili's arm, which was now being removed form the splint.
+"It's a pretty bad one," Rianna cut in, gesturing at Kili's arm, which was now being removed from the splint.
 "How do you intend to treat it?"

 The girl looked up and examined Rianna and Shay-Hade critically.